versoftrd/abacus-tradershub/replit.md

 This is a full-stack trading platform application called "Traders Hub" built with React, Express, and PostgreSQL.
 The application features a responsive dark-themed interface designed for trading education and live trading sessions.
 The platform includes navigation between different sections like Abacus Experience, Market Open, Campus Virtual, and pricing information.

 **Recent SEO Optimization (January 2025)**: Comprehensive SEO implementation including meta tags, structured data, semantic HTML, and Google discoverability features.
+Updated to use TradersHub branding with new logo for social media sharing, blue theme color (#0055FF), and independent domain structure.

 # User Preferences